An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Data Analysis

-To investigate how the use of auxiliary tissues increases statistical power of the analysis of subsets of tissues, we studied a sequence of nested MT-eQTL models and focused on eQTL discoveries in a single tissue.
+MT-eQTL also effectively leverages information in multiple tissues to improve eQTL detection in a single or a subset of tissues.
+To investigate how the use of auxiliary tissues increases statistical power, we studied a sequence of nested MT-eQTL models and focused on eQTL discoveries in a single tissue.
 For each of the nine tissues, we first fitted the 1-dimensional model with just the primary tissue and then added other tissues one by one alphabetically to get a sequence of super-models.
 For each considered model, we applied the adaptive thresholding procedure to the marginal local FDR for the primary tissue, and recorded the number of significant discoveries in that tissue.
 Figure \ref{fig:line} shows the number of significant discoveries versus the dimension of a model.
 Each curve corresponds to a case where one of the nine tissues is set to be the primary tissue.
-In all cases, the number of eQTL discoveries in the primary tissue increases with the dimension of a model.
+The number of eQTL discoveries in each primary tissue increases with the dimension of a model.